Can you deposit or cash a check at an ATM?

 As you can see, most ATMs will allow you to deposit or cash a check.
 However, you will need a bank account with the bank at the ATM you’re choosing to use.
-A check may not be deposited at an ATM without a bank account.
+You may not deposit a check at an ATM without a bank account.

 Check cashing stores and the issuing bank can also cash your check without a bank account.
-However, both check cashing stores and the issuing bank will charge insane fees.
+However, check-cashing stores and the issuing bank will charge insane fees.
 Instead, find a friend with a bank account and endorse the check to them.

-To deposit a check, simply use your bank’s ATM as normal.
-The ATM will require a debit or bank card with your PIN number.
-Follow the on screen prompts for check cashing or deposits.
+To deposit a check, use your bank’s ATM as usual.
+The ATM will require a debit or bank card with your PIN.
+Follow the on-screen prompts for check cashing or deposits.